Powers of Hamilton cycles in dense graphs perturbed by a random geometric graph: Threshold lower bounds

 For a graph $F$ with $\chi(F) \geq 2$, we define the \emph{critical chromatic number} of $F$ to be

 where $\sigma(F)$ is the size of the smallest possible vertex class over all $\chi(F)$-colourings of $F$.
 We also define an \emph{$F$-tiling} to be a collection of vertex-disjoint copies of $F$. \citet{Komlos00} proved that, for any $\eta > 0$, there exists an integer $n_0 = n_0(\eta, F)$ such that, if $H_n$ is a graph on $n\geq n_0$ vertices and has minimum degree at least $(1 - 1/\chi_{\mathrm{cr}}(F))n$, then $H_n$ contains an $F$-tiling covering all but at most $\eta n$ vertices\footnote{Informally, an \emph{almost perfect $F$-tiling} or an \emph{almost $F$-factor}.}.
-As \citet{KO09} showed, for many graphs $F$ it is $\chi_{\mathrm{cr}}(F)$, rather than $\chi(F)$, which is the parameter governing the best possible minimum degree condition for forcing an $F$-factor.
+As K\"uhn and Osthus showed~\cite{KO09}, for many graphs $F$ it is $\chi_{\mathrm{cr}}(F)$, rather than $\chi(F)$, which is the parameter governing the best possible minimum degree condition for forcing an $F$-factor.
+They also introduced the parameter $\operatorname{hcf}(F)$ that governs whether $\chi(F)$ or $\chi_{\mathrm{cr}}(F)$ is the correct such choice.
+The definition of $\operatorname{hcf}(F)$ is fairly technical and so we will not define it formally here (see \cite{KO09} for the full definition).
+Essentially, graphs $F$ with $\operatorname{hcf}(F) = 1$ have the ability to overcome certain divisibility barriers, that is, it is `easier' to extend an almost perfect $F$-tiling to an $F$-factor for such graphs.

 \begin{theorem}[\citet{KO09}] For every graph $F$ there exists a constant $C = C(F) \geq -1$ such that the following holds.
 Let $H_n$ be a graph on sufficiently many vertices $n$ which has minimum degree